Exfoliation for Dry Skin

 This AHA occurs naturally in apples.
-The molecules of malic acid are bigger than those of glycolic and lactic acids, but are still able to exfoliate skin and benefit from antioxidant properties.
+The molecular size of malic acid is bigger than those of glycolic and lactic acids, but is still able to exfoliate skin and benefit from antioxidant properties.
 Malic acid at a concentration of 1% to 2% is sometimes added to AHA exfoliants containing glycolic acid and lactic acid, enabling exfoliation in different layers of skin.

 - Tartaric acid Tartaric acid appears in grapes (and hence red wine).
-The molecules of tartaric acid are slightly larger than malic acid and twice as big as glycolic acid.
+Its molecular size is slightly larger than malic acid and twice as big as glycolic acid.

 - Citric acid